panilya/panilya.github.io/content/projects.md

 ### [Datafaker](https://github.com/datafaker-net/datafaker)

-An actively contributing to this project.
+I'm collaborator on this project.
+Fixing bugs, improving features and trying to make library better.

 This library is a modern port of [java-faker](https://github.com/DiUS/java-faker) (also contributed to java-faker in past), built on Java 8, with up to date libraries and several newly added Fake Generators.